 Most network devices and routers contain a ping utility that sends an echo request packet to the designated device.
 The device then responds with an echo reply.
-Troubleshooting a network is made easy by using the ping utility in your computer or workstation.
+You can easily troubleshoot a network is easy using the ping utility in your computer or workstation.